Victoria Vein Clinic

 What should you do after sclerotherapy?

-• Wear the stockings continuously for 24 hours.
-Then wear stockings only through the day, remove them at night and replace them in the morning after the shower for a further two weeks.
+- Wear the stockings continuously overnight.
+Then wear stockings only through the day, remove them at night and replace them in the morning after the shower for a further week.

-• Continue with stockings for approximately 2-3 weeks or longer if pain develops after the recommended two weeks.
+- Continue with stockings for approximately 2-3 weeks or longer if pain develops after the recommended one week.

-• Walk for 30 minutes each day.
+- Walk for 30 minutes each day.
 Maintain normal daytime activities.
 Avoid standing still for long periods of time.
-When sitting, elevate your legs.
+Continue with normal exercise activities.

 What can you expect following sclerotherapy?